hardyoyo/janeway/README.md

 # Using Lando for an alternative development environment (optional)

-Steps to get the app running on your local machine, with Lando
+Lando provides a simple-to-use alternative to managing a development environment, while maintaining future flexibility to alter different aspects of the environment.
+Here are the steps required to get the app running on your local machine, with Lando
 1. Make sure [Lando](https://lando.dev/) is installed
- > Lando comes bundled with Docker Desktop, if you already have Docker Desktop installed, don't re-install it, just ensure you have the same version as what is bundled with Lando.
+ > Lando comes bundled with Docker Desktop, if you already have Docker Desktop installed, don't re-install it, just ensure you have the same (or newer) version as what is bundled with Lando.
 2. Copy `local.env.example` to `local.env` and customize as appropriate (the database configuration is done with environment variables, so pay attention to `local.env` if it's important to you--however, the `defaults.env` file should be sufficient to get started)
 3. `lando poweroff` (defensively ensure no other Lando environments are running, probably not necessary, but a good habit)
 4. `lando rebuild`
 5. When you see the big "Boomshakala" message from Lando, you're ready to proceed
 6. `lando django-admin check` will validate the installation is working
-7. Revise your src/core/settings.py file as directed in the [Installation](https://github.com/BirkbeckCTP/janeway/wiki/Installation#database-setup-and-final-installation) instructions
+7. Revise your src/core/settings.py file as directed in the [Installation](https://janeway.readthedocs.io/en/feature-documentation/installation.html#database-setup-and-final-installation) instructions
 8. `lando logs -f` will show you the log output from Django, though when you're getting started, `lando django-admin check` will help you find configuration errors much faster than sifting through log file output
 9. `lando manage <command>` will send commands to the src/core/manage.py script, run `lando manage -h` to see more info
+10. `lando manage install_janeway` will continue your installation of Janeway
+11. `lando manage test` will run the Janeway unit test suite
-10. `lando python <command>` will send Python commands to the appserver
+11. `lando python <command>` will send Python commands to the appserver
-7. Browse to `http://localhost:8000` to see the site in action
+12. Browse to `http://localhost:8000` to see the site in action
-8. run `lando` to see what other commands are available.
+13. run `lando` to see what other Lando tooling commands are available.

 # Lando Tooling
 * `lando psql` Drops into the PostgreSQL client running on the database service